 Where and when?

-During the term we train Tuesdays and Thursday from 8 – 10 at Hugh Cubitt Centre 48 Collier Street, N1 9QZ and Friday evenings from 7.30 – 9.45 in the dojo, Bloomsbury Fitness Centre, 15 Gordon Street, WC1H 0AY.
+During the term we train Mondays and Thursday from 8 – 10 at Hugh Cubitt Centre 48 Collier Street, N1 9QZ and Friday evenings from 7.30 – 9.45 in the dojo, Bloomsbury Fitness Centre, 15 Gordon Street, WC1H 0AY.

 What style do you practice?

 Jiu Jitsu is Japanese for gentle or yielding art.
 There are a number of kinds of jiu jitsu, all with origins in the unarmed combat techniques of the samurai.
 We don’t do Brazilian Jiu Jitsu — we enjoy ground fighting, but it’s not our focus.
 Our club is part of The Jitsu Foundation, the largest single style jiu jitsu organization in Great Britain, with around 3,000 active members, 100 clubs in the UK and affiliates all over the world.
 We trace our roots back, via Australia and Shihan Matthew Komp (10th dan in jiu jutsu), to Japan — it’s likely that his instructors had a connection to the Kodokan.
 There’s a bit more about our history on the Jitsu Foundation’s website.

 We’ve won an unprecedented 17 national competitions outright, in both jiu jitsu and judo.
 The national shield, given to the overall winners of the competitions each year, was retired with us in 2013 because we’ve won it so many times.
 The club has been UCLU Sports Club of the Year and Jitsu Foundation Club of the year several times, and our instructors have been voted Instructor of the Year too.